LGBT-free zone: Support for declarations

-Bożena Bieryło, a PiS councilwoman in Białystok County, said the legislation in Białystok county was required due to LGBT "provocations" and "demands" for sex education instruction.
+Bożena Bieryło, a PiS councilwoman in Białystok County, said the legislation in Białystok county was required due to LGBTQ "provocations" and "demands" for sex education instruction.
 The national PiS party encouraged the local declarations, with a PiS official handing out medals in Lublin to local politicians who supported the declarations.

 Criticism of declarations

 In July 2019, Polish Ombudsman Adam Bodnar stated that "the government is increasing homophobic sentiments" with remarks "on the margins of hate speech".
 Bodnar said he is preparing an appeal to the administrative court against the declarations, as according to Bodnar they are not only political but also have a normative character that affects the lives of people in the declared region.
 In July 2019, Warsaw city Councillor Marek Szolc and the Polish Society for Anti-Discrimination Law (PTPA) released a legal opinion stating that LGBT-free zone declarations stigmatize and exclude people, reminding everyone of article 32 of the Constitution of Poland which guarantees equality and lack of discrimination.

-In August 2019, multiple LGBT community members stated that they feel unsafe in Poland.
+In August 2019, multiple LGBTQ community members stated that they feel unsafe in Poland.
 The left-wing Razem party stated: "Remember how the right [were scared] of the so-called [Muslim] no-go zones?
 Thanks to the same right, we have our own no-go zones."

 Synagogue in Bydgoszcz, German-occupied Poland, 1939.
 Nazi banner proclaiming city is judenfrei (free of Jews).
 This image was tweeted by a representative of Robert Biedroń's party in response to the LGBT-free zones.

-Liberal politicians and media and human rights activists have compared the declarations to Nazi-era declarations of areas being judenfrei (free of Jews).
-Left-leaning Italian newspaper la Repubblica called it "a concept that evokes the term 'Judenfrei'".
+Liberal politicians and media and human rights activists have compared the declarations to Nazi-era declarations of areas being judenfrei ("free of Jews").
+The left-leaning Italian newspaper la Repubblica called it "a concept that evokes the term 'Judenfrei.
 Campaign Against Homophobia director Slava Melnyk compared the declarations to "1933, when there were also free zones from a specific group of people."
 Warsaw's deputy president Paweł Rabiej tweeted, "The German fascists created zones free of Jews.
 Apartheid, of blacks."

-In March 2020, BBC Radio 4 broadcast a documentary on the opposition of the LGBT community in Poland against the introduction of LGBT-free zones in the country.

-In April 2020, during the COVID-19 pandemic, many within the LGBT community began handing out rainbow facemasks and other P.P.E. as a direct protest of the "LGBT-free zoning" within certain local government areas of Poland.
+In March 2020, BBC Radio 4 broadcast a documentary on the opposition of the LGBTQ community in Poland against the introduction of LGBT-free zones in the country.
+In April 2020, during the COVID-19 pandemic, many within the LGBTQ community began handing out rainbow facemasks and other P.P.E. as a direct protest of the "LGBT-free zoning" within certain local government areas of Poland.